vavenCV/dbus2mqtt/README.md

 **dbus2mqtt** is considered stable for the use-cases it has been tested against, and is actively being developed.
 Documentation is continuously being improved.

 Initial testing has focused on MPRIS integration.
-A table of tested MPRIS players and their supported methods can be found here: [Mediaplayer integration with Home Assistant](https://jwnmulder.github.io/dbus2mqtt/examples/home_assistant_media_player)
+A table of tested MPRIS players and their supported methods can be found here: [Mediaplayer integration with Home Assistant](https://jwnmulder.github.io/dbus2mqtt/examples/home_assistant_media_player/)

 ## Getting started with dbus2mqtt

 Create a `config.yaml` file with the contents shown below.
 This configuration will expose all bus properties from the `org.mpris.MediaPlayer2.Player` interface to MQTT on the `dbus2mqtt/org.mpris.MediaPlayer2/state` topic.
-Have a look at [docs/examples](https://github.com/jwnmulder/dbus2mqtt/blob/main/docs/examples/index.md) for more examples

 ```yaml
 dbus: